-PROVISION 2 - MULTI-STORE GROUP: SECONDARY SUPPLIER
+PROVISION 2 -MULTI-STORE GROUP: SECONDARY SUPPLIER

-- (a) One or more milk dealers may serve as a secondary supplier making a wholesale sale of Class I or II price-controlled packaged products to a store that is a member of a multi-store group and may reduce the prices set forth in Schedule I by the same percentage that the primary supplier is permitted to reduce its prices. - (b) A secondary supplier selling Class I or II price-controlled packaged products to a member of a multi-store group must comply with all requirements set forth in this Order that apply to the primary supplier, except for the payment and guarantee requirements in Provisions 1(a)(2) and 1(a)(3) and the volume requirements in Provisions 1(c) and 1(d) which must be satisfied by the primary supplier; provided however, the required weekly average delivery of 200 quarts for a member store may be received from either the primary supplier or the secondary supplier to be eligible for the discounts in Provisions 1(c) and 1(d).
-Purchases from the primary supplier and secondary supplier cannot be combined to meet a particular volume requirement. - (c) When a store is eligible to be a member of a multi-store group, but the store has not received Class I or II products from the primary supplier from 12:01 a.m. on Monday to midnight on the following Sunday, one or more secondary suppliers may give the same delivery discounts to such store as the primary supplier gives to the group pursuant to Provisions 1(c) and 1(d) as long as the store receives a weekly average delivery of 200 quarts from one of the secondary suppliers and the primary supplier has otherwise satisfied the requirements to offer the delivery discounts. - (d) A secondary supplier may file with the Board a sworn statement listing the name and address of each store in the multi-store group that is not being served by a primary supplier, or where a secondary supplier supplies the majority of price-controlled packaged product to a particular store within the multi-store group, along with the estimated weekly average volume of purchases of Class I and II price-controlled packaged products by those stores.
+(a) One or more milk dealers may serve as a secondary supplier making a wholesale sale of Class I or II price-controlled packaged products to a store that is a member of a multi-store group and may reduce the prices set forth in Schedule I of this Order by the same percentage that the primary supplier is permitted to reduce its prices.

+- (b) A secondary supplier selling Class I or II price-controlled packaged products to a member of a multi-store group must comply with all requirements set forth in this Order that apply to the primary supplier except for payment requirements in Provision 1(a)(2) and the volume requirements in Provision 1(c) which must be satisfied by the primary supplier; provided however, the required weekly average delivery of 200 quarts for a member store may be received from either the primary supplier or the secondary supplier.
+Purchases from the primary supplier and secondary supplier cannot be combined to meet a particular volume requirement. - (c) When a store is eligible to be a member of a multi-store group, but the store has not received Class I or II products from the primary supplier from 12:01 a.m. on Monday to midnight on the following Sunday, one or more secondary suppliers may give the same delivery discounts to such store as the primary supplier gives to the group pursuant to Provision 1(c) as long as the store receives a weekly average delivery of 200 quarts from one of the secondary suppliers and the primary supplier has otherwise satisfied the requirements to offer delivery discounts. - (d) A secondary supplier may file with the Board a sworn statement listing the name and address of each store in the multi-store group that is not being served by a primary supplier, or where a secondary supplier supplies the majority of price-controlled packaged products to a particular store within the multi-store group, along with the estimated weekly average volume of purchases of Class I and II price-controlled packaged products by those stores.
 The secondary supplier shall give notice to the Board when adding or removing stores from the multi-store group or when there are volume changes that affect any discount eligibility.
 The multi-store group may file the information required by this paragraph if the primary or secondary supplier fails to do so.